Chapter 7 – Faculty Grievances

 The written statement may be revised by the grievant at any time up to two weeks prior to the hearing.
 The Academic Senate President shall assure that any revision is distributed to all appropriate parties.

 Two or more persons with essentially the same grievance may file a single grievance, covering all of them.
 If an individual files a grievance, and it is later discovered that one or more others are similarly affected, the others may ask to join the original grievant at any stage of the grievance procedure.
 The Academic Senate President or the chair of the Committee on Faculty Tenure and Privileges Appeals may also combine the grievances of two or more persons into a single grievance with the consent of the grievants, if either finds that the grievances can be combined without prejudice to the rights of any of the grievants or the University.
+If there is more than one person on either side, the committee chair will decide how that side exercises it peremptory challenges.

 7-B (3) Resolving the Grievance Prior to Arbitration or a Grievance Hearing